 - a.
-Develop new opportunities across the four divisions namely Aviation, Property, Facilities and Events - b.
+Develop new opportunities across the four divisions namely Aviation, Events, Facilities and Property. - b.
 Provide quality, efficient and cost-effective management services on a commercially competitive basis. - c.
 Conduct business in a professional manner in accordance with the mandate and Company statement of Intent. - d.
-Consistent with achieving the objectives above, deliver returns to the Shareholder, and ultimately to the Westland District Council.
+Consistent with achieving the objectives above, deliver both financial & nonfinancial returns to the Shareholder, and ultimately to the Westland District Council.